Nashville officer chided for not using gun in prior shooting

 Nashville police records show an officer awaiting trial for first-degree murder in the shooting of an armed black man who was running away had been reprimanded months earlier for not using his gun in similar situation

-NASHVILLE, Tenn. -- Newly revealed police records show a white Nashville police officer charged with fatally shooting an armed black man who was running away had been reprimanded by supervisors months earlier for not shooting another armed suspect in a similar case.
+NASHVILLE, Tenn. -- Newly revealed police records show a white Nashville police officer charged with fatally shooting an armed black man who was running away had been admonished by supervisors months earlier for pulling out his Taser instead of his gun on another armed suspect in a similar case.

 Officer Andrew Delke, 25, had been on the force for about a year when he used a stun gun to arrest an armed suspect, Terry Crowell, who ran from him in November 2017, WPLN News reported.

 Sgt.
-Matthew Boguskie later held an “informal counseling session” with him, telling Delke that he should have used his firearm, the records state.
+Matthew Boguskie later held an “informal counseling session” with him, telling Delke that he should have drawn his firearm instead, the records state.

 Delke told the sergeant that he didn't pull his service weapon because of what he called “the hostile climate towards police use of force throughout the country.”
 He also told Boguskie that at the time he was thinking of Officer Josh Lippert, the former Nashville officer who shot Jocques Clemmons, a black man, after a traffic stop.

-Note: This story was first published on Jan.
-28, 2020.
-It was updated on Jan.
-29, 2020, to correct that officer Delke had been admonished by a supervisor for pulling out his stun gun instead of his firearm.
-He was not reprimanded for failing to shoot the suspect.